Netcracker/KubeMarine/documentation/Installation.md

 * pip3
 * Helm 3 (optional, only if Helm plugins required to be installed)

-See different types of Kubemarine installation in [README](../README.md).
+For more information about the different types of KubeMarine installation, refer to [README](../README.md).

 **System Clock**